hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 know and how they come to know it.
 Scientists and mathematicians are domain experts, with specialised knowledge, taste, and judgment.
-We need to stop marching students through the scrubland, and introduce them to the vast topography of the real mathematical world, with its majestic summits, calm valleys, and bestiary of strange creatures.
+By working together, they can decide how to lead students out of the scrubland, and into the vast topography of the real mathematical world, with its majestic summits, calm valleys, and menagerie of strange creatures.
 From this fertile soil, students can grow new plants, and in its caves mine for patterns, fir for the as-yet-unknown mathematical needs of the 21st century.